 The following unaudited condensed balance sheets represent the estimated fair value assigned to the related assets and liabilities of the 2024 and 2023 acquisitions.
-The allocation of the purchase price for the 2024 acquisition is preliminary at June 30, 2024.
+The allocation of the purchase price for the 2024 acquisition is preliminary at September 30, 2024 as management is awaiting information to finalize the fair values of assets acquired and liabilities assumed.